Delray Beach Pedestrian Accident Lawyer

 Contact An Experienced Pedestrian Accident Lawyer For Help

 Pedestrians in Florida need to look out for themselves, but even if they do not, being hit by a car is not something one should simply accept.
-If you have been harmed due to an auto-pedestrian accident, calling the Leifer Law Firm in Delray Beach should be your first step.
+If you have been harmed due to an auto-pedestrian accident, calling Leifer & Ramirez in Delray Beach should be your first step.
 Our pedestrian accident lawyers can help answer any questions you may have about how best to proceed from here.
 Call today to schedule a free consultation.